dotintent/FlutterBleLib/README.md

 bleManager.cancelTransaction("discovery");
 ```

-If no _transactionId_ has been specified, it is _null_.
-Each new operation with the same _transactionId_
-will cause the previous to be cancelled with error, if it hasn't finished yet.
+Each new operation with the same _transactionId_ will cause the previous one to be cancelled with error, if it hasn't finished yet.

-**NOTE: _null_ is a valid transactionId, which means every operation with default transactionId will cancel any ongoing operation with default _transactionId_.**
+If _transactionId_ is set to null or it isn't specified at all, the library sets unique integer _transactionId_ to such operation.

+**NOTE:
+Do not to set _transactionId_ as integers since they are reserved by the library.**

 ### Obtaining characteristics